Can this startup engineer a better baby formula?

 With a proprietary blend of ingredients, ByHeart says its infant formula is designed to deliver the holistic benefits of breastmilk—not just enough calories to spur a baby’s weight, but the immune, microbiome, and digestive health benefits baby’s need—above the industry standard.
 “The proteins that we selected are some of the most abundant proteins in breast milk, and we have naturally derived them, naturally sourced them, and created a blend that gets significantly closer to that of breast milk,” Belldegrun says.
 “We’re at an extremely exciting time in nutrition science and breast milk research.
 We know more about breast milk than we ever have.
 The tools are finally there to create formulas that are better than those on shelf.”

-Their patented protein blend is one part of their formula.
+Their proprietary protein blend is one part of their formula.
 The other is their proprietary small batch blending process which Funt says “takes half the steps of the industry norm,” and maintains the integrity of the ingredients.
 At the beginning of the process about five years ago, the team spent two months at the Agriculture and Food Development Authority in Ireland learning everything they could about the blending process.
 “What you put into formula is only half the story,” Belldegrun says.
-“The way that you actually blend and prepare the dish is the other half of the story, to retail the nutritional integrity of the ingredients and treat them kinder, so they actually have the effect they’re supposed to have.”
+“The way that you actually blend and prepare the dish is the other half of the story, to retain the nutritional integrity of the ingredients and treat them kinder, so they actually have the effect they’re supposed to have.”

 When it is on the market, expected later in 2021, ByHeart’s infant formula will be available exclusively on its website.
 The company will also launch an online platform for parents called Cluster that aims to be a “destination for feeding support and information,” linking parents directly with nutrition science experts and resources on infant nutrition and feeding.
 In April 2020, ByHeart announced it secured $70 million in series A funding.